Kit Kat: Jesus Loves Kit Kat

 The mechanism is a simple one.
 Take a familiar cultural pattern.
 The “miraculous sighting” story.
 Then attach it to an everyday object and let curiosity do the distribution work.

-In European FMCG marketing, low-budget PR seeding can outperform paid media when the story is easy to retell and the brand cue is unmistakable.
+In European FMCG marketing, low-budget PR seeding, meaning you plant the story with a few publishers to trigger pickup, can outperform paid media when the story is easy to retell and the brand cue, the unmistakable product signal inside the joke, is inescapable.

 In this case, the campaign is described as being kick-started by sending a tip to major Dutch news sites about a “Jesus face” discovered in a bitten Kit Kat, complete with “proof” photos.
 Once the story lands, the audience spreads it for free, partly to react, partly to mock, and partly to forward the joke.
+That works because the audience is invited to judge the “realness” and repeat the brand line while they do it.

 Why it lands: the audience writes the punchline